jacobrosenthal/react-native-ble/README.md

 # react-native-ble

 Central role ble for react native.
-Technically a shim for the excellent [noble](https://github.com/sandeepmistry/noble/) Only supports scanning advertisements currently.
-Ive successfully tested [wimoto](https://github.com/sandeepmistry/node-wimoto) and [eddystone-beacon-scanner](https://github.com/sandeepmistry/node-eddystone-beacon-scanner/) on top of of this require.
+Technically a shim for the excellent [noble](https://github.com/sandeepmistry/noble/)

 #install
 The depenency story on react native is still very incomplete so bear with me.
 From your existing react native project: